TandaHQ/work-samples/bulk tagging tool (redesign)/README.md

 ## Submitting your code

 Your code will probably be a HTML file, some CSS files, and maybe some JavaScript files.
 Please package those alongside the files we've given you (this doc etc) in a zip archive and email that to us.
-If you were emailed this task, just reply to whoever emailed it to you.
-Otherwise send it to developers@tanda.co
+Please send your completed task to careers@tanda.co with "Completed Task for Design Challenge" in the subject line.